Energy costs and their related carbon emissions are significant factors in mine economics.

 Arche works with you to provide practical and innovative mine and remote power supply studies for your projects.

-We begin with a power demand analysis, which is a thorough evaluation of the power demands of the site and project, during construction as well as operation.
-For a mine, these demands include extraction, processing, transportation, ventilation, lighting, communication systems, and other ancillary facilities.
+We begin with a power demand analysis, which is a thorough evaluation of the power demands of the site.
+For a mine, these demands include extraction, crushing, processing, transportation, ventilation, lighting, communication systems, and other ancillary facilities.

-Arche then looks into power generation options to determine the most suitable sources for the project.
+Arche then looks into power supply options to determine the most suitable sources for the project.
 We assess the feasibility of grid connection, consider the availability and reliability of the local power grid, and evaluate the cost implications.
-We also examine off-grid power generation solutions like renewable energy sources and generators.
+We also examine off-grid power generation solutions like renewable energy sources, batteries and generators.

 The next step is for our engineers to design the power distribution network within the site, determining appropriate voltage levels, selecting equipment, and designing the layout of distribution substations.